British public debt tops 2 trillion pounds for first time | Health

+"Only once the recovery is secured should the Chancellor turn to tackling the deficit, with tax rises needing to be a key plank of that plan," McCurdy said.
+Borrowing in the April-July period surged to 150.5 billion pounds, almost three times borrowing by the government during the previous financial year as a whole.

+In July alone, borrowing was 26.7 billion pounds, the smallest since the lockdown began and the figure for June was revised down by 6 billion pounds.
+But the Office for National Statistics said it had revised up its estimate for the deficit in the 2019/20 financial year to 56.6 billion pounds, leaving it nearly 8 billion pounds higher than originally thought.

-Debt as a share of gross domestic product was also pushed up by the sharp contraction in the size of Britain's economy during the coronavirus lockdown, the ONS said.
+As well as the surge in spending and lower tax revenues, debt as a share of gross domestic product has also been pushed up by the sharp contraction in the size of Britain's economy during the coronavirus lockdown. ($1 = 0.7547 pounds) (Writing by William Schomberg; editing by Kate Holton and Mark Potter)

 ALSO READ